thatoddshade/thatoddshade.github.io/content/uses.md

 +++
-draft = true
-title = "software used by me"
+title = "uses"
-date = 2025-02-15
+description = "a list of tools that I use" date = 2025-02-15
 +++